navikt/pam-public-feed/README.md

-# NAV job ads public API

-## Background
+## Beskrivelse

 As a public agency responsible for getting people into work, NAV keeps a job ads database of open positions in Norway.
 As a public actor, NAV is also required to publish available data to other actors.

 Publishing data about available jobs for the Norwegian population and employers is found in this API

 ## Authentication